CoreMedia/feedback-hub-adapter-tutorial/feedback_localization.md

 ## FeedbackItem Localization

-For the labels and titles that are used for `FeedbackItems`, the Feedback Hub will always try to look up a corresponding value from the `com.coremedia.cms.studio.feedbackhub.FeedbackHub` resource bundle.
+For the labels and titles that are used for `FeedbackItems`, the Feedback Hub will always try to look up the corresponding value from the `com.coremedia.cms.studio.feedbackhub.FeedbackHub` resource bundle.
-For example, we can pass _word_count_label_ as label value for the score bar:
+For example, we can pass "word_count_label" as label value for the score bar:

 ```java
 ScoreBarFeedbackItem scoreBar = ScoreBarFeedbackItem.builder()